rwhite5279/SolarServer/README.md

 * Test the Configuration
     At this point, your Raspberry Pi should be broadcasting a WiFi network as specified.
 Connect a device to this network using the SSID and password you set, and try accessing the web pages served by Apache via the Raspberry Pi's IP address (e.g., `http://192.168.4.1`).

+# Assembling the Components

+Once the Raspberry Pi has been set up with its software and tested, it only remains to connect that device to battery and solar power.
+The following order of connection is recommended based on documentation for the solar panel / controller.

+1. Connect the battery terminals to the solar controller.
+2. Connect the solar cell terminals to the solar controller.
+3. Connect the Raspberry Pi, either to a USB out from the solar controller or the 12-Volt Load terminals connected to a step-down "buck" converter.
+   The RPi will boot up and be available for access, both via SSH (zero@raspberrypi.local) and wifi (using the credentials configured above).
+4. To disconnect:
+   1. Connect to the RPi using SSH and issue a `sudo shutdown now` command.
+Wait a few moments until the green LED on the RPi has turned off.
+   2. Disconnect the solar cell from the controller.
+   3. Disconnect the battery from the controller.

+It's possible to install switches for managing the solar and battery connections.
+It's also possible to program the RPi so that a switch connected to the General Purpose Input Output pins (GPIO) will run a script to initiate the shutdown process.

 # References